Sambidit/Sambidit/README.md

 - 👀 I’m interested in ...coding
 - 🌱 I’m currently learning ...C++
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...linkedin
+- 📫 How to reach me ...email

 <!---
 Sambidit/Sambidit is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.